MaikMichel/dbFlux/README.md

 Command                           | Key               | Description
 ----------------------------------|-------------------|---------------------------------------
-Open corresponding Spec or Body   | `Ctrl+alt+o`      | when active file has then extension pks, then same file with extension pkb get's opened and the otherway around
+Open corresponding Spec or Body   | `Ctrl+alt+o`      | when active file has then extension pks, then same file with extension pkb get's opened and the otherway around.
+This works also with types and type bodies (tps <-> tpb)